Have you had big overdraft problems for a long period?

 A template you can adapt

-The section above looked at the reasons to complain and the other good points that apply to your case – you are now going to turn those into a complaint.
+The section above looked at the reasons to complain and the other good points that apply to your case – you can turn those into a complaint.

 In the template below, I’ve invented some examples and dates so you can see how a complaint email could read.
 The bits in italics should be changed or deleted to tell your story.